Golden State Warriors: 2014–2019: The Dynasty

-2019–2021: Return to San Francisco and struggles with injuries
+2019–2021: Return to San Francisco and injury struggles

-In April 2014, the Warriors began the purchase process for a 12-acre (4.9 ha) site in Mission Bay, San Francisco, to hold a new 18,000-seat arena, which was expected to be ready beginning with the 2019–20 NBA season.
-The location was selected after an original proposal to construct the arena on Piers 30 and 32, just south of the Bay Bridge, met with vocal opposition due to concerns about traffic, environmental impacts and obstruction of views.
-The new location, which still faced some vocal opposition in San Francisco, eliminated the need for voter approval as required with the original site.
-The move also elicited criticism due to the perceived alienation of a loyal fanbase in Oakland.
-The sale was finalized in October 2015 and naming rights were sold to JPMorgan Chase for the arena to be called the Chase Center.
+In April 2014, the Warriors began the purchase process for a 12-acre (4.9 ha) site in Mission Bay, San Francisco, to hold a new 18,000-seat arena, which was expected to be ready for the 2019–20 NBA season.
+The location was selected after an original proposal to construct the arena on Piers 30 and 32, just south of the Bay Bridge, met with vocal opposition due to concerns about traffic, environmental effects, and obstruction of views.
+The new location still faced some vocal opposition in San Francisco but did not require the voter approval needed for the original site.
+The move was criticized for alienating fans in Oakland.
+The sale was finalized in October 2015 and naming rights were sold to JPMorgan Chase, which named the arena called Chase Center.
 Although the Warriors considered a name change, possibly returning to their former name of San Francisco Warriors, it was ultimately decided that they would remain the Golden State Warriors upon their return to San Francisco.

 After the Finals loss to Toronto, during which Durant tore his Achilles and Thompson tore his ACL, Durant chose to sign a four-year deal with the Brooklyn Nets.
 In order to not lose Durant for nothing, the Warriors sent Durant along with a protected first-round pick (2020) to the Nets in exchange for D'Angelo Russell in a two-way sign-and-trade.
 The sign-and-trade triggered a hard cap for the Warriors, who were forced to trade Iguodala's $17 million salary to the Memphis Grizzlies while also giving them a top-4 protected 2024 first-round pick as incentive.